zephyrproject-rtos/trusted-firmware-m/docs/reference/services/tfm_secure_partition_addition.rst

    The CMakeLists.inc is not mandatory, the user can put everything in CMakeLists.txt.

+The current CMake configuration should also be updated, by updating CommonConfig.cmake to include the definition of the newly introduced partition and adding the relevant subdirectoy in ``secure_fw/CMakeLists.txt``.

 Please refer to the source code of TF-M for more detail.

 Update manifest list